 Drills Printed Circuit Board Solid carbide cutting tools with four facet points and two helical flutes designed specifically for the fast removal of chips in extremely abrasive materials.

-Dry Film A photo imagable material which is laminated on to a bare copper panel, it is exposed with 365 nm uv light through a negative photo tool, the exposed dry film is harden by the uv light , the unexposed film is washed away in a developer solution of .8 percent sodium carbonate.
+Dry Film A photo imagable material which is laminated onto a bare copper panel, it is exposed with 365 nm UV light through a negative photo tool, the exposed dry film is hardened by the UV light, the unexposed film is washed away in a developer solution of .8 percent sodium carbonate.

 Dry-Film Resists Coating material specifically designed for use in the manufacture of printed circuit boards and chemically machined parts.
 They are suitable for all photomechanical operations and are resistant to various electroplating and etching processes.

 Dry-Film Soldermask Coating material (dry-film resist) applied to the printed circuit board via a lamination process to protect the board from solder or plating.

 DUT A device under test (DUT), also known as equipment under test (EUT) and unit under test (UUT), is a manufactured product undergoing testing, either at first manufacture or later during its life cycle as part of ongoing functional testing and calibration checks.
 This can include a test after repair to establish that the product is performing in accordance with the original product specification.

 Edge Bevel A bevel operation performed on edge connectors of rigid PCB board to improve their wear and ease of installation.

 Electrical Strength Electrical Strength measures a PCB material’s ability to resist electrical breakdown in the PCB’s Z direction (perpendicular to the PCB’s plane).
 It is expressed in volts/mil.
 Typical electrical strength values for PCB dielectrics are in the range of 800 V/mil to 1500 V/mil.
 Electrical strength is determined by subjecting the PCB material to short high voltage pulses at standard AC power frequencies.